-As of June 30, 2015 and 2014, the System's brokers/dealers held \$294 and \$77, respectively, in cash and US government bonds exposed to custodial credit risk.
+As of June 30, 2016 and 2015, the System's brokers/dealers held \$0 and \$294, respectively, in cash exposed to custodial credit risk.

-J. Joint Powers Authority
+K. Joint Powers Authority

-DSRSD/EBMUD Regional Water Authority - On June 28, 1995, the Dublin San Ramon Service District (DSRSD) and East Bay Municipal Utility District (District) entered into a Joint Powers Agreement (JPA) and established the DSRSD/EBMUD Recycled Water Authority (DERWA) with the purpose of creating a recycle water program in the San Ramon and Livermore-Amador Valleys.
-The JPA governing body is not substantially the same at the District and its independent Board consists of two directors from the DSRSD and District.
+DRSD/EBMUD Regional Water Authority - On June 28, 1995, the Dublin San Ramon Service District (DSRSD) and East Bay Municipal Utility District (District) entered into a Joint Powers Agreement (JPA) and established the DSRSD/EBMUD Recycled Water Authority (DERWA) with the purpose of creating a recycled water program in the San Ramon and Livermore-Amador Valleys.
+The JPA governing body is not substantially the same as the District and its independent Board consists of two directors each from the DSRSD and District.
 The JPA books and records are being maintained separately from DSRSD and the District.
-The DSRSD and District make member contribution to fund the JPA start-up and capital projects at the request of the JPA on an as needed basis.
-Although DERWA has a significant relationship with the District, DERWA does not provide services solely to the District, and therefore, is not considered a component unit of the District.
+The DSRSD and District made member contributions to fund the JPA start-up and continue to fund capital projects at the request of the JPA on an as needed basis.
+Although DERWA has a significant relationship with the District, DERWA does not provide services solely to the District, and therefore is not considered a component unit of the District.

 Freeport Regional Water Authority - The Freeport Regional Water Project (FRWP) is a regional water supply project undertaken by the District in partnership with the Sacramento County Water Agency (SCWA).
 In February 2002, with the support of the United States Bureau of Reclamation, the District and SCWA formed the Freeport Regional Water Authority (FRWA) under a joint powers agreement to develop the FRWP.
 The FRWP provides the permanent infrastructure to allow the District to receive water deliveries pursuant to the Long-Term Renewal Central Valley Project Contract at a new point of diversion along the Sacramento River.
-In addition to providing the District up to 100 MGD of supplemental water in dry years as described above, the FRWP can provide up to 85 MGD to SCWA in all years.
+In addition to providing the District up to 100 MGD of supplemental water in dry years, the FRWP can provide up to 85 MGD to SCWA in all years.
 The District's share of the facilities is recorded as Investment in JPA and is presented on the balance sheet.
 To increase the District's reserve of water supply due to the recent drought, the District activated the pumping of water from the Sacramento River via the Freeport facility during Fiscal Year 2015.